nosarthur/nowhub/README.md

 # open-source-market

-The purpose of this project is to help **novice programmers** to find open source projects to work on, and help **project owners** to find contributors.
+The purpose of this repo is to help **novice programmers** to find open source projects to work on, and help **project owners** to find contributors.
+Pre-release and short-term projects are preferred.

 To showcase the project, the project owner provides